 For some organizations, especially within cooperatives or company shareholder meetings, voting power for each member or shareholder isn't always equal.
 Some may hold more "weight" or influence based on predefined rules (like shares owned, membership level, properties owned or proxies held).

 One such method that handles this dynamic is Split Weight Voting.
 This allows the vote holder to split their weights between choices on the ballot.
-For example, if a vote holder has 3 votes from 2 votes and receives 1 proxy on a yes no motion, they can split the vote between yes and no, ex.
-2 yes and 1 no.
+For example, if a vote holder has 3 votes, 1 of their own and 2 from receiving 2 proxies, on a yes/no motion they will have the ability to split the vote between yes and no, (ex.
+2 votes yes and 1 vote no).

 Each voter has a weight, which identifies how many votes they control.
 For example, one voter might have a weight of 72 , while another has a weight of 1.
 Split Weight voting will allow voters to split their votes among the available choices based on the votes they control.
 Below are a couple of examples to illustrate the options: the voter experience.